hocinebendou/catalogue-docs/docs/deploy.md

 To create the JAR file, from within the source code folder run the following maven command.
 This process may take a few minutes.
 The `clean` statement deletes the old build folder and `package` rebuilds the application by downloading all the dependencies.
-Start the application and run the tests before the archiving.
+The command starts the application and run the tests before the archiving.
 If no failure is detected the JAR file will be created and placed in the `target` folder.

     mvn clean package